Automattic/jetpack/readme.txt

 * Multisite: use Core functions to retrieve the list of sites for more accurate results. #3405
 * Synchronization process: remove options not needed on WordPress.com to save memory during the sync process. #6395
 * Synchronization process / WooCommerce: Add Product visibility to post meta whitelist, for better control of products displayed in Related Posts. #6419
+* Synchronization process: do not synchronize specific post meta data added by Postman or WP RSS Mutli Importer to avoid performance issues during the sync process. #6514
 * Widget Visibility: replace text labels with × and + icons to improve usability on smaller devices. #3406

 **Bug Fixes**